linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-08-troubleshooting-mirantis-fuel-7-part1.md

 br-storage    8000.525400d6b687 no    eth1.102
 ```

-Well its not ``eth0`` which connects to the fuel master!
-And remember in the
-diagram, I connect ``eth1`` as a back to back link between the 2 nodes.

-So decided to see if wiping clean the openstack nodes, and installing an APT
-mirror on the Fuel master node using the command ``fuel-createmirror`` will
+Mirantis Fuel has APT mirror support.
+So the next step was to turn to this on and
+see if all installation (OS + OpenStack) will occur over the "Admin" or "PXE boot" interface.

+This was done using the command ``fuel-createmirror``.
+Some trouble was
-help.
-The troubles are faced there are documented in [Part 2 of Mirantis Fuel
+experienced when this command was first run.
+It is documented in [Part 2 of Mirantis Fuel
 Troubleshooting]({% post_url 2016-02-08-troubleshooting-mirantis-fuel-7-part2 %})